Crafted during the reign of King Louis XV of France

 The Louis XV Chess Set is a luxurious and ornate chess set that was created during the reign of King Louis XV of France, from 1715 to 1774.
 It is considered one of the most beautiful and intricate chess sets ever created, and is highly prized by chess collectors and enthusiasts.
 The Louis XV Chess Set is characterized by its intricate design, which is heavily influenced by the Rococo style that was popular during the reign of Louis XV.

 Ornate and elaborate design

 This style is characterized by its ornate and elaborate designs, as well as its use of curves and intricate details.

-One of the key characteristics of the Louis XV Chess Set is its use of fine materials, such as ivory, wood, and gold.
-The pieces are typically carved by hand, and are decorated with intricate details, such as flowers, leaves, and other nature-inspired motifs.
+The Louis XV Chess Set was made of fine materials: ivory, wood, and gold.
+The pieces are carved by hand, and are decorated with intricate details, such as flowers, leaves, and other nature-inspired motifs.
 The gold accents used in the Louis XV Chess Set further enhance its luxurious appearance and make it one of the most beautiful chess sets of its time.

 The Louis XV Chess Set is larger and more grandiose, making it a stunning display piece.
 This size and grandeur were characteristic of the Rococo style and were intended to show the wealth and power of the French monarchy during the reign of Louis XV.

 The pieces are carefully crafted to ensure that they are both functional and aesthetically pleasing.
 For example, the bishops are designed to look like elaborate mitres, while the knights are carved to resemble horses.
 The king and queen are typically the most elaborate pieces, with intricate details and gold accents.